Fleemings/Tinder_Chat/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-# Backend inside the backend folder
+#### Backend inside the backend folder

 ```bash
    `npm start:backend`
 ```

+New features and upgrade of the existing ones is coming soon